Lam’s Golf Links was founded and built in 1972 by William (Bill) and George Lam.

 Unfortunately, in 1999 Bill passed away.
 In 2001 Jason Gentry, George’s grandson, returned to Whidbey Island to purchase and run Lam’s Golf Links.

-Lam’s Golf Links is a par three, nine-hole golf course located on beautiful Whidbey Island, Washington near Deception Pass.
+Lam’s Golf Links is a par three, nine-hole Whidbey golf course located in Oak Harbor, Washington near Deception Pass State Park.